BCOZZY Travel Neck Pillow Review: Adjustable Support without Bulk

 - Use the overlapping arms to “lock” it around a luggage handle so it stays put through the terminal.

-- If you’re short on space, roll it like a cinnamon bun and tuck an elastic around it, and the shape actually holds up in my Canvelle belt bag.
+- If you’re short on space, roll it like a cinnamon bun and tuck an elastic around it, and the shape actually holds up in the Oversized 6L version of my Canvelle belt bag.

 - Give it a fluff right before boarding; it plumps back up quickly after being stuffed into a carry-on.